getsentry/sentry.engineering/data/blog/lost-in-the-haystack.md

 Be careful running this migration.
 It can be tough depending on the size of your dataset.

-Side bar.
+Sidebar.
 Dropping nullability has implications for your query.
 For example, the `any` function will ignore nulls when computing its result.
 If you have an empty string value in your dataset that was previously marked as null your query may return that value rather than the non-empty string it previously returned.
 There's a simple solution to this.
 ClickHouse functions accept an `If` combinator and this combinator can be used to strip the empty values.
 Like so: `anyIf(column, notEmpty(column))`.
 The second argument to the function is any expression which returns a boolean result.

 **Applying Indexes**